Functional neurological symptom disorder

-A functional neurologic disorder or functional neurological disorder (FND) is a condition in which patients experience neurological symptoms such as weakness, movement disorders, sensory symptoms and blackouts.
-Symptoms of functional neurological disorders are clinically recognisable, but are not categorically associated with a definable organic disease.
-The intended contrast is with an organic brain syndrome, where a physiological cause can be identified.
-Subsets of functional neurological disorders include functional neurological symptom disorder (FNsD), conversion disorder, and psychogenic movement disorder/non-epileptic seizures.
-The diagnosis is made based on positive signs and symptoms in the history and examination during consultation of a neurologist (see below).
-Physiotherapy is particularly helpful for patients with motor symptoms (weakness, gait disorders, movement disorders) and tailored cognitive behavioural therapy has the best evidence in patients with dissociative (non-epileptic) attacks.
+Functional neurological symptom disorder (FNSD), also referred to as dissociative neurological symptom disorder (DNSD), is a condition in which patients experience neurological symptoms such as weakness, movement problems, sensory symptoms, and convulsions.
+As a functional disorder, there is, by definition, no known disease process affecting the structure of the body, yet the person experiences symptoms relating to their body function.
+Symptoms of functional neurological disorders are clinically recognizable, but are not categorically associated with a definable organic disease.

+The intended contrast is with an organic brain syndrome, where a pathology (disease process) that affects the body's physiology can be identified.
+The diagnosis is made based on positive signs and symptoms in the history and examination during the consultation of a neurologist.

+Physiotherapy is particularly helpful for patients with motor symptoms (e.g., weakness, problems with gait, movement disorders) and tailored cognitive behavioral therapy has the best evidence in patients with non-epileptic seizures.

 Signs and symptoms

 There are a great number of symptoms experienced by those with a functional neurological disorder.
-While these symptoms are very real, their origin is complex, since it can be associated with severe psychological trauma (conversion disorder), and idiopathic neurological dysfunction.
+While these symptoms are very real, their origin is complex, since it can be associated with severe psychological trauma and idiopathic neurological dysfunction.
 The core symptoms are those of motor or sensory dysfunction or episodes of altered awareness: